2020PB/police-brutality/reports/Nebraska.md

 A bunch of protesters peacefully sitting on the ground were shot at and maced.
 A group of police officers pushed these civilians on to the ground and hit them.

-tags: mace, spray, pepper-balls, protestor
+tags: mace, spray, pepper-ball, protestor

 id: ne-omaha-1